-Non-advertising revenues are derived principally from wireless and other services.
+Non-advertising revenues are derived principally from wireless, online game and other services.

-Non-advertising revenues were \$7.5 million and \$10.3 million, or 23% and 34% of total revenues for the three months ended March 31, 2007 and 2006, respectively.
+Non-advertising revenues were \$10.6 million and \$18.1 million or 27% and 25% of total revenues for the three and six months ended June 30, 2007, as compared to \$11.2 million and \$21.5 million, or 33% of total revenues for both the three and six month periods in 2006.

-For the three months ended March 31, 2007, non-advertising revenues consisted of revenues from wireless of \$5.6 million and from other services of \$1.9 million.
-For the three months ended March 31, 2006, non-advertising revenues consisted of revenues from wireless of \$8.0 million and from other services of \$2.3 million.
+For the three and six months ended June 30, 2007, non-advertising revenues consisted of wireless revenues of \$6.6 million and \$12.2 million, online game revenues of \$3.8 million and \$5.4 million, and other services revenues of \$196,000 and \$476,000, respectively.
+For the three and six months ended June 30, 2006, non-advertising revenues consisted of revenues from wireless of \$9.0 million and \$17.0 million, online game of \$2.1 million and \$4.2 million and other services of \$129,000 and \$323,000, respectively.

 Wireless.
-Our wireless revenues include SMS, WAP, RBT, MMS and IVR services.
+Our wireless revenues include SMS, RBT, WAP, MMS and IVR services.
 Our wireless services include news, weather forecast, chatting, entertainment information, music, ring tone, picture and logo downloads and various other related products provided to mobile phone users.
 Most of our services are charged on a monthly or per message/download basis.
-For the three months ended March 31, 2007, we normally charged monthly fees ranging from \$0.065 to \$3.876 and per message/download fee ranging from approximately \$0.006 to \$0.517.
+For the six months ended June 30, 2007, we normally charged monthly fees ranging from \$0.065 to \$3.930 and per message/download fees ranging from approximately \$0.006 to \$0.524.

-For the three months ended March 31, 2007, our wireless revenues decreased by \$2.4 million to \$5.6 million as compared to \$8.0 million for the three months ended March 31, 2006, primarily due to a decrease of \$2.0 million in SMS revenues and a decrease of \$1.1 million in WAP, MMS and IVR revenues.
-This decrease was partially offset by an increase of \$0.7 million in RBT revenues.
-The decrease in SMS revenues was primarily due to ongoing negative impact of policies such as double confirmation, billing reminders and details of promotion adopted by SPs issued by mobile network operators in July 2006.
-In January 2007, CMCC launched its own WAP channel, "WAP Premier Select", which is placed in more prominent positions, and distracted traffic from us.
-Accordingly, our WAP revenue was decreased.
+For the three months ended June 30, 2007, our wireless revenues decreased by \$2.4 million to \$6.6 million as compared to \$9.0 million for the three months ended June 30, 2006, primarily due to a decrease of \$1.8 million in SMS revenues, a decrease of \$1.4 million in WAP revenues and a decrease of \$0.3 million in MMS revenues.
+This decrease was partially offset by an increase of \$1.1 million in RBT and IVR revenues.
+For the six months ended June 30, 2007, our wireless revenues decreased by \$4.8 million to \$12.2 million as compared to \$17.0 million for the six months ended June 30, 2006, primarily due to a decrease of \$3.9 million in SMS revenues, a decrease \$2.2 million in WAP revenues and a decrease of \$0.5 million in MMS revenues.
+This decrease was partially offset by an increase of \$1.8 million in RBT revenues.
+The decrease in SMS and MMS revenues was primarily due to the ongoing negative impact of policies such as double confirmation, billing reminders and details of promotion adopted by SPs issued by mobile network operators in July 2006.
+The decrease in WAP revenues was primarily due to new policies of a mobile network operator.
+In December 2006, the mobile network operator launched its own WAP channel, "WAP Premier Select", which is placed in more prominent positions, and distracted traffic from us.
+In addition, in April 2007, the mobile network operator changed its operation strategy to promote its own content on a customized WAP portal, instead of promoting products provided by SPs.
+Further, in May 2007, the mobile network operator introduced a new practice of sending fee reminders to its WAP service users when they request downloads of WAP pages onto their mobile handsets and seeking their confirmation before such download requests are processed.
+These policies resulted in a decrease in traffic for the WAP portals, and in turn a decrease in subscription of our WAP service.